 The laidback nature of the 70s changed, however, and quickly gave rise to an excited, fast-paced 1980s.
 The graphics of the era were bold, sharp, and much more aggressively dynamic than those of the generation’s predecessor.
 And the Microsoft logo continued to provide that the company was good at following current trends.

-So, gone was the soft, rounded contours of the first Microsoft logo and in its place was a completely different font style.
+So, gone was the soft, rounded contours saw before, and in its place was a completely different font style.
+Still paying homage to how music makes you want to move, this logo seems like it was inspired by heavy metal bands with its sharp, pointy lines.

 This second design by Simon was not subtle in the slightest, and the new Microsoft logo was based on the New Zelek font, which embraced piercing diagonals.